 The term of usury actually means lending money at exceedingly huge interest rates and it comes from Latin, where it exactly stood for high interest.

-Usury has got longer history than one can actually imagine.
+Usury has got a longer history than one can actually imagine.
 The notes about such unfair lending practices can be found in the New Testament, the Torah, and the Quran and they are referred as charging any interest on a loan; and all these resources strongly disapproved the idea.
-From the religious concept usury has become a more common term and nowadays it is the practice of charging excessive interest on loans.
+From the religious concept, usury has become a more common term and nowadays it is the practice of charging excessive interest on loans.
 This is exactly what many payday lenders do at the moment.

 - At the present moment interest rates on payday loans are capped at 36% and this regulation is supported by 14 states and the District of Columbia.

-- Besides, not a single new state has authorized high cost payday lenders since 2005.
+- Besides, not a single new state has authorized high-cost payday lenders since 2005.

 - State laws are supported by federal laws.

 The main information on payday loans by the state is represented in Payday Lending 2016 State Statutes.
 Among other legislative alternatives took place over the past years are the following:

 - The federal Truth in Lending Act (TILA).

 - Military Lending Act (2006).
 A 36% APR cap on was introduced for payday loans offered to the military.
 It was backed up by the U.S. Department of Defense in 2015.